 Intangible assets are initially recorded at their fair market values determined on quoted market prices in active markets, if available, or recognized valuation models.
-Intangible assets that have finite useful lives are amortized on a straightline basis over their useful lives.
-Our intangible assets represent the fair value for trade name, customer relationships, and noncompete agreements acquired in connection with the acquisitions of Powerlink during our second quarter of fiscal 2012 and D and C acquired during our second quarter of fiscal 2013.
-Intangible assets fully relate to our EDG segment.
+Intangible assets that have finite useful lives are amortized on a straight-line basis over their useful lives.
+Our intangible assets represent the fair value for trade name, customer relationships, non-compete agreements, and technology acquired in connection with the acquisitions.